 In the last couple of decades a high frequency of tornadoes has been reported is the Gulf Coast area.
 Stretching along the coastline of the Gulf of Mexico, this area covers 5 states, commonly referred to as the Gulf States – Florida, Alabama, Mississippi, Louisiana, and Texas.

-Among meteorologists, this area is better known as the Dixie Alley.
-This is the part of the United States in which tornadoes have been happening very frequently in the last two decades.
-For example, in the last year, this area was struck by more than 13,000 tornadoes, while there were only 328 tornadoes in the entire Tornado Alley.
+Meteorologists often refer to this area as Dixie Alley.
+For the last two decades tornadoes have been very frequent here.
+For example, in a recent year, this area endured more than 13,000 tornadoes!
+During the same year there were only 328 tornadoes in the entire Tornado Alley.

-Although tornadoes in Dixie Alley usually aren’t as violent as those occurring in the Midwest, they are known to cause a lot of damage.
-Actually, Dixie Alley tornadoes cause more than 600 million dollars’ worth of damage every year, killing over 40 people along the way.
+Tornadoes in Dixie Alley usually aren’t as violent as those occurring in the Midwest.
+But they do cause a lot of damage.
+Dixie Alley tornadoes cause more than $600 million worth of damage every year, killing over 40 people along the way.
 This is a much worse death toll than what tornadoes in Tornado Alley bring annually.